 2 months – 3 years old

 It’s never too early to start learning.
 Research has shown that quality experiences in the early years promote a child’s long-term development socially and emotionally.
 Thus, our Skool-Educare© Curriculum was developed to maximise the potential of every child’s earliest years.
-Adopting a relationships-based approach, the curriculum places an emphasis on the interaction, attachment and trust between young children and their teachers.
-The relationships-based approach comprises of three domains:

 Thinking and Communicating Self

 Our teachers work in teams where there is a primary and secondary teacher.
 It’s important to have this system set up so that the children are exposed to the different dynamism of caregiving.
 Our teachers conduct observations and maintain documentation to keep track of the children’s development.
 The teachers will then plan the activities accordingly to challenge and scaffold the children’s learning.

 Register with us now to experience how we raise confident and resilient child with a ‘I Can Do It’ spirit!

 A primary caregiver helps each child develop a sense of security and confidence to explore and learn about their environment.
 Infants are given ample opportunities to discover and construct knowledge through a variety of sensorial activities, such as playing with paint and dough.
 As they begin to communicate with people around them, our teachers facilitate their development by responding to their cues.

 Toddlers are often encouraged to use their five senses as tools to make observations and discover the characteristics of objects around them.
 With a child-initiated approach, learning is fostered based on interest, allowing children to make choices among carefully planned curriculum activities.